 The flavoring process for our teas begins with the black, green, oolong, white or herbal teas sourced directly from countries of origin.
 Upon arrival in our blending room, the teas are mixed with natural flavors derived from nature.
-These are mainly essential oils extracted from vanilla, cinnamon, or any of the other flavors present in our collection.
+These are completely plant-derived and extracted from vanilla, cinnamon, or any of the other flavors present in our collection.

 Once the tea leaves dry, we add inclusions of apples, cinnamon, ginger, or anything else that the recipe may call for.
 When the mixture is complete, the teas are packaged and made ready for sale.

 'What is the grade of your teas?' is not an easy question to answer as these designations have grown meaningless in recent years.

 Decades ago, when Chinese tea industry was government controlled, the grades assigned to various teas were uniform and informative.
 These standards loosened with privatization and every farmer claiming that his crop is always 'first grade.'